What really happened in the 1989 Tiananmen Square protests

 The Chinese authorities have never disclosed the total number of people detained, tried or executed throughout China since the June 1989 crackdown.

-In the climate of terror which followed the massacre, the relatives of those killed were not only unable to seek justice for their loss; they were even unable to mourn openly the dead, who were officially described as ‘rioters’.
+In the climate of terror which followed the crackdown, the relatives of those killed were not only unable to seek justice for their loss; they were even unable to mourn openly the dead, who were officially described as ‘rioters’.

 Tiananmen remains a banned subject in China

 Tiananmen and the 1989 crackdown remains an official taboo topic in China.
 There is no official death toll.
 Attempts to discuss, commemorate and demand justice for what happened have been forcefully curbed, with no public discussion allowed.
 Since 1989 many people have been imprisoned for commemorating events or questioning the official line.
 Human rights lawyer and activist Chow Hang-tung arrested in Hong Kong is one of them.

 Only recently a court in Changshu in eastern China found Gu Yimin guilty of inciting state subversion after he tried to post images of the post-Tiananmen crackdown online and applied to stage a protest on the 24th anniversary.